 Do pick up a copy of the book The Birds of Panama: A Field Guide by George R. Angehr and Robert Dean either before you visit Panama or on arrival.

-For more information visit their website.
-I booked our trip almost a year out and still had trouble getting the exact dates we wanted.
-They are that popular!
+I booked our trip at the tower almost a year out and still had trouble getting the exact dates we wanted.
+Canopy Tower is that popular!

 Further reading on Panama and Costa Rica